 I hope you enjoy them!

-- Use resistance bands as a safe way to exercise and strengthen your bones.
+- Resistance bands are a safe way to exercise and strengthen your bones.

 - Put on your walking shoes and walk!

 - Don’t live in the past.
-Make certain that you have a bigger windshield than rear-view mirror!
+Have a bigger windshield than rear-view mirror!

 Please Leave a Comment